QueensWay gets the go with $35M

 “All the major thoroughfares in my district will be connected to QueensWay,” Rajkumar said.

-Councilmember Lynn Schulman (D-Forest Hills) was instrumental in pushing the project and said she has been a supporter of the QueensWay plan since Andrea Crawford and Travis Terry, both members of the Friends of the QueensWay steering committee, brought the idea to her 10 years ago.
+Councilmember Lynn Schulman (D-Forest Hills) was instrumental in pushing the project and said she has been a supporter since Andrea Crawford and Travis Terry, both members of the Friends of the QueensWay steering committee, brought the idea to her 10 years ago, she said.

-“There were many obstacles to overcome but I was determined when I took office in January that I would bring this extraordinary vision to fruition,” Schulman said.
+“There were many obstacles to overcome but I was determined when I took office in January to bring this extraordinary vision to fruition,” Schulman said.

-Neither Schulman nor Terry could immediately say whether the existing tracks would be removed or incorporated into the park.
+The existing tracks are set to be reused as light fixtures, according to architect and designer Susannah Drake.
+The rails will also form edges of planting beds separating fast and slow traffic, she said in an email.

-The first phase of QueensWay will transform the vacant, city-owned stretch of rail right-of-way in Forest Hills into a five-acre park with 0.7 miles of greenway.
+The first phase of QueensWay will transform the vacant, city-owned stretch of rail right-of-way in Forest Hills into a 5-acre park with 0.7 miles of greenway.

-“One important hallmark of the Adams administration is we consider parks as part of our city's infrastructure,” said Deputy Mayor for Operations Meera Joshi.
+“One important hallmark of the Adams administration is we consider parks as part of our city’s infrastructure,” said Deputy Mayor for Operations Meera Joshi Friday.

 “That hasn’t been the case in years past, but as fundamental as parks are to our well-being, our climate resiliency, and to our health and peace of mind, they absolutely are at the core of our infrastructure.”

-The plan was developed by the Trust for Public Land, and New York State director for the organization, Carter Strickland, says work will begin in about a year.
+The plan was developed by the Trust for Public Land, and the New York State director for the organization Carter Strickland says work will begin in about a year.

-First, the design, which is about 75 percent complete, he said, must be wrapped up.
+First, the design, which is about 75 percent complete, he said, must be finished.

 “There is a lot of infrastructure money coming down from the federal and state government so the timing could work out really well,” said Strickland.